 The United Kingdom, the birthplace of the “celebrity-chef”, still does not seem to have a culinary style of its own.
 So, what’s English food?
 Why is english food so bland?

-Jamie Oliver’s restaurant in Liverpool offers Italian fare.
+Jamie Oliver’s restaurant in Liverpool (closed in 2019) offers Italian fare.
 Gordon Ramsay, the über-”celebrity-chef”, loudly proclaims his French culinary education, and his eponymous restaurant in London reflects it very well.
 Marco Pierre White has virtually retired and Heston Blumenthal does molecular gastronomy, which is not for every budget, not even the middle class!
 Fergus Henderson, affected by Parkinson’s, is now an hotelier.
 His three London restaurants offer similar recipes focused on the noble meat of the pig cooked with French, Chinese, Spanish techniques.